- Configure your network to suit your needs: point-to-point extension, KVM switching, single-target sharing, or multicasting.

 In the most straightforward configuration, use Agililty as a point-to-point KVM extender.
 Use CAT6 cable to connect a transmitter and a receiver to deliver perfect DVI, audio, and USB.
 If you need cable runs longer than 328 feet, add another network switch every 328 feet.
 You can configure this setup to go to multiple screens at one time or add new units for additional functionality.

-Turn your network into a KVM switch with Agility.
+Turn your network into a KVM switch with the Agility.
 When you change channels on the receiver unit, you switch DVI, audio, and USB while the transmitters not in use continue to emulate the previously attached devices.
-Create a KVM switch with as many users as you want—just keep adding receivers.
+Create a KVM switch with as many users as you want - just keep adding receivers.
 With mixed channels, combine video, audio, and USB devices from different destinations.

 With the Agility and a network switch that includes IGMP snooping, multicast content to as many receivers as you want with no distance limits (depending on the network).
 This is an ideal configuration for digital signage applications.